 Get this when you book through us:

-A selection of macarons and a bottle of wine, plus a welcome note; suites will be upgraded to a bottle of champagne
+A selection of treats and a personalised welcome note, plus a drink (per person) at Roof or Kitchen; suites (excluding Junior suites) will be upgraded to a bottle of wine

 82, including 19 suites, all spread over one floor and arranged by street direction to orient you.